 Today, the Sami culture and identity are again on the rise – but for many, the wounds of the past are difficult to heal.

-The Norwegian king stood before the assembly to publicly apologise for the appalling behaviour of the Norwegian majority – particularly during the last two centuries.
+In 1997, King Harald V of Norway stood before the assembly to publicly apologise for the appalling behaviour of the Norwegian majority – particularly during the last two centuries.
 Below, you will see part of his speech, translated into English.

 «The Norwegian state is founded upon the territories of two peoples – the Norwegians and the Sami.
 Sami history is closely interwoven with Norwegian history.